leshill/resque_spec/README.md

     # config/initializers/resque_mailer.rb
     Resque::Mailer.excluded_environments = []

-ResqueScheduler with Specs
+resque-scheduler with Specs
 ==========================

-To use with ResqueScheduler, add this require `require 'resque_spec/scheduler'`
+To use with resque-scheduler, add this require `require 'resque_spec/scheduler'`

+*n.b.* Yes, you also need to require resque-scheduler, this works (check the docs for other ways):

+    gem "resque-scheduler", :require => "resque_scheduler"

 Given this scenario